Autism

 According to Autism Spectrum Australia, an estimated 1 in 70 people in Australia is on the autism spectrum.

-Homeopathy has a wide range of medicines which have traditionally been used to treat behavioural problems in children.
+Homeopathy offers a wide range of medicines traditionally used to treat behavioral problems in children.
 In any homeopathic medicine selection, emotional symptoms and mental symptoms play a major role.
-Symptoms like anger, crying, violent behaviour, aversion to company, language delay, fear and anxiety can be found as keynote symptoms in many remedies in Homeopathic Pharmacopeia.
+Many remedies in the Homeopathic Pharmacopeia list symptoms like anger, crying, violent behavior, aversion to company, language delay, fear, and anxiety as keynote symptoms.

 Homeopathy gained popularity in Autism treatment in the early 2000s.